Technology-for-the-Poorest-Billion/2025-Majicom-WaterCooling-passive/final/Further_Applications/Risks.md

 # Operational Risks

-Several areas where it may face challenges in real life operations or could be modified for different optimizations are discussed below/
+Several areas where it may face challenges in real life operations are discussed below.

 ## Air intake